diegovidal/ptc_android_test/README.md

 This repo represents the current admission test that is needed to apply for an Android Developer Position.

-Android Practical Admission Test
+Android Challenge:
 -

 The idea is create an app that is able to list products requested by a query.

+The challenge Submission:
+    - Create a pull request using the base "development_mocklab"
+    - Title format "Challenge Admission Test - FIRST_NAME LAST_NAME"
+    - Write a description about your implementation

+Description:
+-

 The application should composed by: